Theatre Arts Department

 Directed by Dr. Gregory Thorson

-This fall Shasta College is producing the theatrical adaptation of Harper Lee's beloved novel To Kill a Mockinbird.
+This fall Shasta College is producing the theatrical adaptation of Harper Lee's beloved novel To Kill a Mockingbird.
 The adaptation is by Christopher Sergel and is faithful to this timeless classic.
 Scout, a young girl in a quiet southern town, is about to experience dramatic events that will affect the rest of her life.
-She and brother, Jem, are being raised by their widower father, Atticus, and by their strong-minded housekeeper named Calpurnia.
-Wide-eyed Scout is fascinated with the people of her small town but, from the start, there's a rumble of thumder just under the calm surface of the life here.
+She and her brother, Jem, are being raised by their widower father, Atticus, and by their strong-minded housekeeper named Calpurnia.
+Wide-eyed Scout is fascinated with the people of her small town but, from the start, there's a rumble of thunder just under the calm surface of the life here.
 Set in 1935, this play illustrates the social issues of this time.
 This dramatization of the touching classic tale is a meaningful and inspiring work of art.
 This production is rated G and suitable for audiences of all ages.

 The production is directed by Dr. Gregory Thorson with David Frasier as the set designer, costumes by Hilary Fahey, lighting by Eddie Sadler and hair and makeup by Mathew McDonald.

 Performance dates will be October 14, 15, 20, 21, 22 at 7:00 p.m.
 There will be two matinee performances on October 16 and 23 at 2:00 p.m.
 All performances will be at the Shasta College Theatre

 October, 14-15, & 20-22 @ 7:00 p.m.